neonov1y/embedded-atmega328p-asm/README.md

 Description:
 ==============
 This repository include examples of assembly programs for Atmega328p (AVR family 8-bit microcontroller which used in Arduino Uno).
-Examples written using Atmel Studio assembly and concentrated for knowledge share.
+Examples written using Atmel Studio assembly and concentrated in this repository for knowledge share.
+It may be usefull for prople who want to undersand how AVR microcontrollers works.
+Using assembly it is good way to undersand the architecture and to controll the microcontroller on low level.

 List of examples:
 =================
 #### 1. 8  bit Timer 0
-Pin (Pin 1 Port B) flipping by timer at pattern matching and handling by interrupt handler.
+Pin (Pin 1 Port B) state flipping by timer's (counter) interrupt.
+Pin voltage flips at counter pattern match and handles by interrupt handler.
 #### 2. 16 bit Timer 1
-Pin (Pin 1 Port B) flipping every second by timer at pattern matching and handling by interrupt handler.
+Pin (Pin 1 Port B) state flipping every second by timer (counter).
+Pin voltage flips at counter pattern match and handles by interrupt handler.
-(Counting cycle time = 15625 (OCR1A) * 1024 (Prescaler 1024) / 16000000 (System Clock 16MHz) = 1 second)
+(Counting cycle time: Cycle time = 15625 (OCR1A) * 1024 (Prescaler 1024) / 16000000 (System Clock 16MHz) = 1 second)
 #### 3. USART TX (transmission)
 Transmission of word "hello" by USART.
 (USART configuration: baud rate 9600, single stop bit, disabled parity check, 8 bits for character)
 #### 4. USART RX (reception)
 Reception of characters by USART and comparison of received character to expected value.
-Change pins status in case of match.
+In case of match programm change pin's state.
 (USART configuration: baud rate 9600, single stop bit, disabled parity check, 8 bits for character)
-#### 5. USART interrupts
+#### 5. USART TX/RX interrupts
 Reception of characters by USART and sending it back.
 (USART configuration: baud rate 9600, single stop bit, disabled parity check, 8 bits for character)
-#### 6. ADC single sample
+#### 6. ADC single sample at request by USART
-Sampling of analog pin 0 at USART character reception and sending sampled value by USART.
+Controlled sampling of analog pin 0 by USART character reception and sending sample by USART.
 (USART configuration: baud rate 9600, single stop bit, disabled parity check, 8 bits for character)
-#### 7. ADC samples flow
+#### 7. ADC samples flow by USART
-Sampling of analog pin 0 in cycle and sending sample values by USART.
+Sampling of analog pin 0 in cycle and sending samples by USART.
 (USART configuration: baud rate 1000000, single stop bit, disabled parity check, 8 bits for character)

 Arduino firmware burn using avrdude in Linux: